amobiz/jst/README.md

 		})(context.global);
 		*/

+		// inline scripts are first treated as text with JavaScript expression interpolation,
-		// inline scripts can be processed using plugins, e.g. babel. script {
+		// and then can be processed using plugins, e.g. babel. script {
 			var href = {{ global.href }};
 			var title = {{ global.title }};